bryangalani/Unity_TetrisInventory/README.md

 # Unity Tetris Inventory System in C#

 # Description
-The Unity project is packed in .rar file, and is composed of C# files, that were programmed in visual studio linked to Unity 2019.2.4f1 (64bits).
+The Unity project is packed in .rar file and is composed of C# files, that were programmed in visual studio linked to Unity 2019.2.4f1 (64bits).
 Just unpack the file to import the project in Unity.

-The main ideia of this project is to implement a Tetris Inventory in Unity.
-The tetris inventory is the same used in Resident Evil 4 and Diablo.
-Unfortunately I did not find any good stuff in the internet, so I developed it by my own (which means that it could be optimized yet).
+The main idea of this project is to implement a Tetris Inventory in  Unity.
+The Tetris inventory is the same used in Resident Evil 4 and  Diablo.
+Unfortunately, I did not find any good stuff on the internet, so I  developed it on my own (which means that it could be optimized yet).

-I used this files in a 2D roguelike indie game [unfinished].
-The project that will be provided just have a simple player movement and camera follow script, and the inventory tetris with item decription.
+I used these files in a 2D roguelike indie game [unfinished].
+The project that will be provided just have a simple player movement and a camera follow script, and the inventory tetris with item description.

 ![Tetris Inventory](/images/TetrisInventory.png)